wur-bioinformatics/package_publishing_example/assignment.md

 - [ ] Be aware that submission to Bioconda requires further preparation.

 In this second assignment we will work on automatically generating a conda recipe from a PyPI package, using Grayskull.

+> [!NOTE]
-To publish a Bioconda package is neccessary to set a GitHub repository and a conda recipe, the latter outlines the steps needed to build a package from source code.
+> To publish a Bioconda package is neccessary to set a GitHub repository and a conda recipe, the latter outlines the steps needed to build a package from source code.
+> Also, this assignment will not work on Windows, as bioconda does not support Windows.

 ### Step 0